jadecobra/python_tdd_exercises/source/AssertionError.rst

    E       AssertionError: True is not false

-this is familiar, it was the first failing test we wrote in `TDD Setup <./How I How I setup a Test Driven Development Environment.rst>`_
+this is familiar, it was the first failing test we wrote in `How I How I setup a Test Driven Development Environment <./How I How I setup a Test Driven Development Environment.rst>`_

 GREEN: make it pass
 ^^^^^^^^^^^^^^^^^^^